half-measures/greenlight/readme2.md

 We should be explicit on MaxOpenConns value to limit an attack and have a built in throttle, we did 25

+Does have rate limiting, with bucket. refils 2 per second

 ## SQL used